Other Nearby Cleanup Sites

 Early Action cleanup areas are parts of a Superfund site that may become a threat to people or the environment before the long-term cleanup is completed.
-The following areas within the Lower Duwamish Superfund Site have already begun or completed cleanup activities.
+The following areas have already begun or completed cleanup activities.

 - Slip 4 - Sediment cleanup project to remove PCB-contaminated sediments from about 4 acres of the waterway near the Boeing Plant 2 site.